apifortress/Bloodhound/doc/01_basic_configuration.md

 ### application.properties

-the `logging.config=etc/logback.xml` describes where the logging configuration file is located.
+`logging.config=etc/logback.xml` describes where the logging configuration file is located.

+`server.port` tells the AFtheM web server which port it should bind to (default is 8080)

+`server.compression.enabled` true if the web server needs to compress its output (default is false)

+`server.compression.mime-types` a comma-separated list of mime types that should undergo compression

+`server.compression.min-response-size` the smallest stream of that should trigger compression

+`server.ssl.key-store-type` to configure secure connections, the key-store type (default is PKCS12)

+`server.ssl.key-store` the location of the key-store in the file system

+`server.ssl.key-store-password` the password of the key-store

+See [Fine tuning](06_fine_tuning.md) for more settings.

 ### ehcache.xml